Skip to main content

 The University of Toronto policy is that doctoral graduate students must receive minimum stipends during the normal graduate degree program duration, as outlined in the Graduate Unit's Funding Policy.
 If such support is not derived completely from external and internal fellowships or awards, then it is expected that the supervisor will provide the balance of support.

-The Department of Immunology's policy is that all Fundamental students are to be supported at the level prescribed by the Faculty of Medicine (see below).
+The Department of Immunology's policy is that all Fundamental students are to be supported at the level prescribed by the Temerty Faculty of Medicine (see the RHSE Harmonized Base Funding Agreement for details).
 Payment of the stipend is the responsibility of the supervisor.
 The stipend is usually derived both from external awards to the student and from grants to the supervisor.

 Stipend Totals